Now that you've learned some basics, let's go through the steps of getting a mortgage.

 Step 3: Get Pre-Approved

 Once you find a lender, you’ll want to get pre-approved.
 Even if you have an idea of what you can spend, you’ll want to work with your lender to determine the exact amount of financing.
-Sometimes this is less than you anticipated, sometimes this is more.
+Sometimes this is less than you anticipated, sometimes it's more.
 Keep in mind, you shouldn’t necessarily increase your buying power even if the lender approves you for a higher amount.
 If you know what your limit is, don’t increase that amount just because you can.
+Also, ask your lender about special financing and resources like the Neighborhood Stabilization Program that can provide down payment assistance or reduce your upfront costs.

 After you're pre-approved, it's time to start house hunting!